 Welcome to my home page.
-I am a professor in the Department of Philosophy and the Department of Mathematical Sciences at Carnegie Mellon University, and associated with Carnegie Mellon's interdisciplinary program in Pure and Applied Logic.
-You can also read my CV.
+I am a professor in the Department of Philosophy and the Department of Mathematical Sciences at Carnegie Mellon University.
+I am the director of the Charles C. Hoskinson Center for Formal Mathematics, and I am associated with Carnegie Mellon's interdisciplinary program in Pure and Applied Logic.
+You can read my CV.

-Mathematical logic, proof theory, philosophy of mathematics, formal verification, automated reasoning, history of mathematics.
+Mathematical logic, philosophy of mathematics, formal verification, automated reasoning, history of mathematics.

 Department of Philosophy

 Carnegie Mellon University

 The Hoskinson Center has been announced!
 You can read the press release and watch Charles Hoskinson talk about the center on YouTube.
 You can also watch Charles' presentation and my presentation from the inauguration of the center.
 The slides that went with my talk are here.

 My book, Mathematical Logic and Computation, will be published by Cambridge University Press.
 You can read the table of contents and preface: pdf.

 Seul Baek, Alex Bentkamp, Marijn Heule, Wojciech Nawrocki, and I discovered an inconsistency in a logic puzzle by Raymond Smullyan: arXiv.